This 7-ingredient pico de gallo recipe comes together in under 10 minutes, and it's the perfect zesty, fresh topping for your favorite Mexican dishes!

 Pico de Gallo Serving Suggestions

-You can serve this fresh salsa on its own with tortilla chips as an appetizer, but I like it best as a condiment with Mexican food.
-Try topping it onto tacos, nachos, or a burrito bowl, or make your own bowl with the pico, cilantro lime rice, guacamole, tomatillo or mango salsa, and black beans.
+You can serve this fresh salsa with tortilla chips as an appetizer, but I like it best as a condiment with Mexican food.
+Try topping it onto tacos, nachos, taquitos, or burritos, or make your own burrito bowl with the pico, cilantro lime rice, guacamole, tomatillo or mango salsa, and black beans.

 And I always recommend margaritas to drink!
 Enjoy!